 Conclusion

 Understanding the number of solutions of a linear system is a foundational concept in linear algebra with broad applications across various fields.
 By mastering the methods discussed in this article, such as Gaussian elimination, determinants, and the Rouché–Capelli theorem, you can confidently analyze any linear system and determine whether it has a unique solution, infinite solutions, or no solution.
-Remember to leverage software tools and visualize the geometric interpretations of linear equations to deepen your understanding.
+Remember to apply software tools and visualize the geometric interpretations of linear equations to deepen your understanding.

 How do you plan to apply these methods in your own field of study or work?
 What challenges do you anticipate when dealing with large-scale linear systems?